thoughtspot/HubSpot-Email-Marketing-SpotApp/README.md

  # Implementation Steps

 **SnowFlake**
-- Use the DDL Scripts to create the tables and views in SnowFlake.
-(SnowFlakeTables Embrace v1.6.sql and SnowFlakeViews Embrace v1.6.sql)
+- Use the DDL Scripts to create the tables and views in SnowFlake. ("SnowFlakeTables Embrace v1.6.sql" and "SnowFlakeViews Embrace v1.6.sql")
 - Load the dim_Date table from the CSV file provided

 **Extracting Hubspot Data**